 high blood pressure

-Some medicines may interact with metoclopramide.
+Some medicines and metoclopramide may interfere with each other.
 These include:

 tranquilizers or anti-anxiety medications